-This castle is without a doubt, one of the most haunted places in France.
+This castle is without a doubt, one of the creepiest haunted places in France and this part of Europe.
 Even the biggest cynics would need some serious determination to make it through a whole night in this castle.
 According to the legend, Charlotte, daughter of King Charles VII, was killed by her husband after he discovered her affair.
 After this incident, many guests in the castle claim to have seen her ghost in a green dress walking down the corridors during the night.

-Poveglia is arguably the scariest island in Europe, if not in the world.
-Series of mysterious activities were detected on the island and that is (probably) the main reason why Poveglia is closed for visitors today.
+Poveglia is one of the scariest haunted islands in Europe, if not in the world.
+A series of mysterious activities were detected on the island and that is (probably) the main reason why Poveglia is closed to visitors today.
 The island was used as an asylum where a mad doctor performed all kinds of gruesome experiments on the patients.
-The doctor eventually killed himself by jumping from the bell’s tower.
-The bell was later removed but people from the surrounding islands claim to have heard it echoing in the night in multiple occasions.
+The doctor eventually killed himself by jumping from the bell tower.
+The bell was later removed but people from the surrounding islands claim to have heard it echoing in the night on multiple occasions.

 Wolfsegg Castle, Germany

 Reports of hauntings in the Wolfsegg Castle date back to the 1500s.
-Similarly like the Chateau Miranda, the owner of the castle killed his wife after finding out about her affair.
+Similar to the Chateau Miranda, the owner of the castle killed his wife after finding out about her affair.
 Shortly afterward, he and his two sons died as well.
-Multiple visitors to the castle reported strange noises coming from the caves located next to the castle and some even claim to have seen a “white woman” walking around the hallways.
+Multiple visitors to the castle reported strange noises coming from the caves located next to the castle and some even claim to have seen a white woman walking around the hallways.

 Moosham Castle, Austria